JanTheHun/projor-101/README.md

 ## Generate your first project

-Navigate to your projects root folder in a command prompt / terminal and run:
+Navigate to your project's folder in a command prompt / terminal and run:

 `projor generate`